yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         }
     }

 The first test checks that `Network` returns an image asynchronously as a successful case.
 The second test checks that `Network` sends `NetworkError.IncorrectDataReturned` error if non-image data are returned from the server.
-The third test checks that an error from Alamofire is converted to its corresponding `NetworkError` and sent by `Network`.
+The third test checks that an error from Alamofire is converted to its corresponding `NetworkError` and passed through the `Network` instance.

+Type `Command-U` to run the unit tests.

 ## ViewModel

 Let's move on to our ViewModel to receive the image from Model and to handle it for View.
-At the beginning, add `RACUtil.swift` with the following contents to `ExampleViewModel` group.
-Make sure that they are added to `ExampleViewModel` target when you save them.
+At the beginning, add `RACUtil.swift` with the following content to `ExampleViewModel` group.
+Make sure that it is added to `ExampleViewModel` target when you save them.

 **RACUtil.swift**